tisalnanayakkara/TensorFlow/README.md

+#This is a small modification to the original file
 # What's new in TensorFlow 2.0

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them: